rwxrob/zet/docs/1303/README.md

-# Just Wrap at 72 Columns, Please
+# I used to wrap at 72 columns

 ***Once upon a time I wrapped at 72.
 [I do 90 now.](../1740)*** This zettel is kept for historical purposes.